meteoinfo/MeteoInfoDoc/docs/meteoinfo/desktop/mask_out.rst

 Mask Out
 ************************

 Mask layer could be set to avoid drawing graphic outside the mask extent.
-Set ‘SetMaskLayer’ to ‘True’, and then select a mask layer from ‘MaskLayer’ list.
-But firstly you have to have at least one mask layer in ‘Layers’ list.
+Tick ``IsMaskout`` property, and then select a mask layer from ``Layer Name`` list.
+But firstly you have to have at least one mask layer in the project.
 Only polygon layer could be used as mask layer.
-‘china.shp’ file in ‘Map’ folder under the software installation path can be used.
-Open it, and then select it in ‘MaskLayer’ list.
+``china.shp`` file in ``Map`` folder under the software installation path can be used.
+Open it, and then select it in ``Layer Name`` list.
 Don’t use very complex polygon layer as mask layer, it will slow down the software obviously.

 .. image:: ../../../_static/meteoinfo/maskout_before.png